 An annotated version of the TMP explains the meaning or implications of certain provisions and how to implement certain provisions of the TMP in specific projects.

-To help researchers understand the IP framework outlined in the TMPs and other pertinent IP laws and practices in each county, the U.S. Department of Energy and China's Ministry of Science and Technology carry out a continuing program of IP education and training.
+To help researchers understand the IP framework outlined in the TMPs and other pertinent IP laws and practices in each country, the U.S. Department of Energy and China’s Ministry of Science and Technology carry out a continuing program of IP education and training.
 The program increases mutual awareness and understanding of the IP laws and practices of each country, how they intersect, and how they pertain to the formation of IP-protected research collaborations under CERC.
 Both countries will also offer guidance and technical assistance to CERC participants to ensure that CERC-related contracts comport with the TMP and controlling documents.

 CERC prepared an IP guide to assist the research community working on CERC projects by answering questions that researchers might ask regarding IP and technology transfer.
 The guide provides a broad overview of the technology transfer process generally, with additional pointers specific to fulfilling CERC objectives, including that of commercial development of inventions that result from CERC research projects.
 English Chinese